Aditi0204-bh/Aditi0204-bh/README.md

 - Leadership experience as President of Rotaract Club & Former Headgirl
 - Content writer, theatre artist and classical music singer (blending creativity with logic)

-I believe structured thinking and creativity can coexist — and that’s where meaningful systems are built.

 ---